FBTUG/FarmHarvestBot/docs/_sources/_source/opensource/OpenSource.md.txt

 ## Software License

 * Main software is released under the Apache license 2.0.
-However, some of the sources are under the licenses 3-Clause BSD License.
+However, some of the sources are under the MIT and licenses 3-Clause BSD License.

 ## Hardware License